-Integrated approaches for sustainable agricultural ecosystems
+Regenerative approaches optimizing sustainable agricultural ecosystems

 Redefining productivity within complex agricultural systems

-- Integrated livestock grazing management
+- Holistic livestock grazing management

-- Rotational multi-species crop planning
+- Adaptive multi-species crop rotation

-- Creation of biological pest habitats
+- Establishment of beneficial insect habitats

 Restoring vitality to soil and water cycles